Larzac tablet: Text

 The text of N is preserved in its entirety, on the six first lines on side b of the second fragment; parts of the original text of M have been lost.
 Robert Marichal identifies M as a "habitual" scribe, perhaps a professional, while the writing of N is inexpert and laborious.

 The text contains a curse against one Severa Tertionicna and a group of women, presumably her followers.
-Adgagsona seems to be the name of the principal goddess invoked for the purposes of the curse.
+Adsagsona seems to be the name of the principal goddess invoked for the purposes of the curse.

 A total of eleven or twelve names of women who were to be cursed alongside Severa Tertionicna have been preserved; most of these are identified by their given name plus a specification of a relation, identified either by one of their parents ("daughter of"), or one of their children ("mother of"), or as dona (of unclear significance, apparently "lady of", but Lambert suggested "wetnurse of" and Lejeune suggested "heiress of").